thenexthub/Codira/docs/ABI/CallingConvention.rst

 Aggregate results
 -----------------

-As mentioned above, Swift puts a lot of focus on first-class value types.
+As mentioned above, Codira puts a lot of focus on first-class value types.
 As part of this, it's very valuable to be able to return common value types fully in registers instead of indirectly.
 The magic number here is three: it's very common for copy-on-write value